LLNL/sundials/doc/shared/sunstepper/SUNStepper_Description.rst

    :param v: the current value of the dependent variable vector.
    :param f: the output vector for the ODE right-hand side,
       :math:`f(t, v) + r(t)`, in :eq:`SUNStepper_IVP`.
+   :param mode: the purpose of the right-hand side evaluation.
    :return: A :c:type:`SUNErrCode` indicating success or failure.